0x-federicO/0x-federicO/README.md

 Working in the IT/CS industry, mostly as fullstack web dev (+ architect) since around 2k.

-I actually applied a few programming languages, eg. php, Java, scala, Perl (once! and for data/logs analytics) and JS (front-end/fullstack).
+I applied a few programming languages, eg. php, Java, scala, Perl (once! and for data/logs analytics) and JS (front-end/fullstack).

 I had the chance to be involved on 24x7, devOps (j2ee) and big-data projects @ work, so I am used to take charge of diverse tech- duties.